 Commerce and services.

-This area includes the manufacturing of textile products, which includes shirts, pants, shoes, and many others.
+The manufacturing of textiles is another of the top industries in El Salvador.
+This area includes the production of items such as shirts, pants, shoes, and many others.
 A large number of what this sector produces is exported to the United States and Canada.

 Sugar and coffee field worker.

 The sugar and coffee sector in El Salvador is so large that it has its own minimum wage.
+El Salvador produces some of the best coffee beans in El Salvador; the sugar sector is right next to when it comes to production.
 In this category are all the workers that work in this industry full time.

 How many days per week do you work in El Salvador?

 The standard workweek for most Salvadorans is 5 1/2 days.
 It usually begins on Monday and ends on Saturday at noon.
 It’s a normal thing for employees to work six days per week.